Kleptomania symptoms and treatment

 4. Feeling terrible guilt, remorse, self-loathing, shame, or fear of arrest after the theft

-Even though a patient with kleptomania feels pleasurable effects while stealing, they experience self-loathing, shame, guilt, or remorse right after.
 That happens because they are aware stealing is wrong.
-Many patients don’t want or plan to steal.
-The urge to steal is too strong, and they are unable to resist it.
-For that reason, it’s not uncommon for people to feel disappointed with themselves or are afraid of getting caught or arrested.
+Most patients don’t want or plan to steal.
+However, the urge to steal is too strong, and they are unable to resist it.
+For that reason, it’s not uncommon for people to feel disappointed with themselves or be afraid of getting caught or arrested.
 This is the point when someone with kleptomania usually decides they will never steal something again.

 5. Return of the urges and repetition of the kleptomania cycle